Jukka Raitala: HJK

 In 2008, SpVgg Greuther Fürth scouted him in Helsinki.
 In October 2008, Finnish sports magazine IS Veikkaaja reported that AEK Athens, Ajax and 1899 Hoffenheim are also scouting him.
 In Greek Day News, Raitala stated that he is interested in a move to AEK and that he is friends with AEK's Perparim Hetemaj.

 In November, West Bromwich Albion invited him for a test period after preparative negotiations with HJK.
 Raitala never did the trip and stated he does not want to risk playing time by moving.
 He wants a guarantee for his place in the 2009 Under-21 Euros team.

 In January 2009, Newcastle United invited him for a week-long trial with their first team.
 It was also reported in Finnish IS Veikkaaja that Udinese Calcio and Middlesbrough F.C. are watching his progress.

 In April 2009, Express.de wrote that Raitala is 1.
 FC Köln's top candidate to replace Pierre Womé as their left-back.
 On 23 April, Express.de said that Raitala is going to meet Köln and he has an exit clause in his new contract with HJK.
 This was later denied by the Finnish club.

 On 21 April 2009, Raitala signed a new three-year deal with HJK.

 In May 2009, Ajax Amsterdam, PSV Eindhoven, Bayer Leverkusen, AZ Alkmaar and Bordeaux joined the race to sign Raitala.

 1899 Hoffenheim

-On 31 August, HJK announced that Raitala had joined Hoffenheim on a season-long loan deal, with an option to buy him after the loan.
+On 31 August, HJK announced that Raitala had joined Hoffenheim on a season-long loan deal for a €150,000 loan fee, with an option to buy him after the loan.
 On 15 March 2010, Raitala made his Bundesliga debut for Hoffenheim playing as a right defender against Werder Bremen.
-On 1 April 2010, TSG 1899 Hoffenheim signed him for four years.
+On 1 April 2010, TSG 1899 Hoffenheim signed him for four years for an additional transfer fee of €250,000.

 On 31 August 2010, he was loaned to 2.
 Bundesliga side SC Paderborn 07 for one season, where he made 29 league appearances in total.